yuzeni/plotlib/README.md

 ### How to use with Julia

 First build the library by running `./build_shared_lib.sh` in your terminal.
 Then start Julia and include `plotlib.jl`.
-You might need to update the path to the shared library.
+You might need to update the path to the `libplotlib.so` library.

 ```julia
 julia> include("path/to/plotlib.jl")